sonnn1505/Studying/speaking-park1.md

 -----------------------------------------------------------------------------------------------------------------------------
 <a name="part1"></a>
 <a name="idxfamily"></a>
 ## Family
 ### 1. Do you have a large family or a small family?
-	I have not big family , it is just my wife, my son
- 	, my daughter and me.We are very close-nit and spending time together.
+I have a small family; it's just my wife, my son, my daughter, and me.
+We are very close-knit and spend a lot of time together.

 ### 2. Can you tell me something about them?
-	My wife is an accountant , my son, and my daughter still in school We all have different interests but we support each other in everything we do.
- 	My children's are very cute and I have always encouraged them to pursue their dreams.
+My wife is an accountant, my son and daughter are still in school.
+We all have different interests but support each other in everything we do.
+My children are very cute, and I have always encouraged them to pursue their dreams.

 ### 3. How much time do you manage to spend with members of your family?
-	I try to spend as much as possible with my family especially on weekends .we have dinner together every night which is a great time to catch up on each other's.
+I try to spend as much time as possible with my family, especially on weekends.
+We have dinner together every night, which is a great time to catch up on each other’s lives.

 ### 4. What sorts of things do you like to do together?
-	We enjoy a variety of activities together
- 	We often go for walks on the park, watch movies, and sometime play board games .
-On special occasions. we like to go out for dinner or have a barbecue at home
+We enjoy a variety of activities together, such as going for walks in the park, watching movies, and playing board games.
+On special occasions, we like to go out for dinner or have a barbecue at home.

-###	5. Did/Do you get on well with your family?
+### 5. Do you get on well with your family?
 [Why?]
-	Yes, I get on very well with my family
- 	We have a strong bond and communicate openly with each other.
+Yes, I get on very well with my family.
+We have a strong
- 	This has helped us resolve any conflicts quickly and maintain a harmonious (hò .
-Mâu.
-Nìa/ sự hài lòng)relationship.
-  	I think the key is that we respect each other’s opinions and support one another.

 <a name="idxaccommodation"></a>
 ##	Accommodation